ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 Measures of occurence
 +++++++++++++++++++++

 This is a recap: Epidemiology is the study of the distribution and determinants of disease frequency in human populations.
 Simply put, it is the study of the *occurence* of illness.
 Measures of disease frequency are tools to describe how common an illness is (or outcome of an event) with reference to the size of the population at risk.
 They are used to count cases, in relation to a population and a measure of time.
-Outcomes can be infection, disease, disability, death, recovery or usage of health care.
+Outcomes can be infection, disease, disability, death, other risk-exposures, recovery or usage of health care.

 There are two main measures of disease occurence/frequency: prevalence and incidence.
 Incidence quantifies the occurence of new cases of disease whereas prevalence, a measure of status rather than newly occuring disease, quantifies existing cases.
 New cases are called incident cases and existing cases are called prevalent cases.